operations-project/operations/src/modules/site/README.md

 The *Site Entity* is fieldable, allowing you to add fields to your website.

 The *Site Entity* has a REST API, allowing you to POST or GET site entities from one site to another or to third-party systems, such as the [Site Manager module](https://www.drupal.org/project/site_audit).

+## Drupal Operations Experience Platform

+This project is a part of the [Drupal OX Platform](https://www.drupal.org/project/ox), the Ops Dashboard built in Drupal.

+For all issues, development, and more information, see https://www.drupal.org/project/ox

 ## How to use